pSnehanshu/snehanshu-blog/_posts/2019-06-23-my-journey-as-a-developer-so-far.md

 the help of my friend.
 Good for me, I won the local/cluster level and the regional level.
 But I lost the national level.
 No problem, at least I got that far.
 I was proud.

 The next year, I again competed in the exhibition.
-But this time I felt too lazy, so competed with the same project.
+But this time I felt too lazy, so I competed with the same project.
 This time also, the same as last year, won the local/cluster level and the regional level but lost the national level.

 Funnily enough, the following year, I gave the project to my junior and he too won the local/cluster level and the regional level but lost the national level.
 I guess people at the national level are making better projects than me.

 A new event happened, I got a laptop.
 Yeah, until now, I didn’t have a computer and all the coding I ever did was on school computers.
-With my own sword, I fought more battles and improved every time.
+With my sword, I fought more battles and improved every time.
 (P.S.
 It’s the same laptop I’m currently writing this article from)

-I will not explain all my following project extensively, but just briefly mention them.
+I will not explain all my following projects extensively, but just briefly mention them.

 * **RexBoard**: An online multi-player board gaming website.
 * **HostBrowser**: A PHP based file manager.